 Subscribe to the EBCP email list and become a member.

-Read EBCP position statements on Gun Control, the BDS Movement, Veterans Day, Sinclair Broadcasting, the 2016 election, Gitmo, ISIS, Iraq, Syria, terrorism, and Afghanistan and download our presentation entitled War, the Economy and the Health of Our Communities.
+Read EBCP position statements on military spending, gun control, the BDS Movement, Veterans Day, Sinclair Broadcasting, the 2016 election, Gitmo, ISIS, Iraq, Syria, terrorism, and Afghanistan and download our presentation entitled War, the Economy and the Health of Our Communities.
 What’s your take on the issues?
 Contact your congressmen and local media and let them know.